Quantum gravity phenomenology from the perspective of quantum general relativity and quadratic gravity: Causality violation in quadratic gravity

 As discussed in the literature, the spectrum of quadratic gravity can be considered as consisting of the graviton augmented by the presence of a heavy particle named a {\it Merlin mode}, whose mass obeys the relation $M^2 = 2 \xi^2/\kappa^2$~\cite{Donoghue:2018izj,Buchbinder:1992rb}.
 Merlin modes are interesting in that they carry positive energy backwards in time.
 This is the feature that will allow causal violation to emerge in quadratic-gravity setting.
 However, the Merlin mode is unstable and hence should not appear as asymptotic state -- there are no negative norm asymptotic states.
 Hence unitarity is satisfied~\cite{Donoghue:2019fcb}.

 On the other hand, it has been demonstrated in Ref.~\cite{Nenmeli:2021orl} that a version of the generalized uncertainty principle may be connected with quadratic gravity.
 In turn, a table-top experiment using quantum optical control was proposed to probe modifications of the Heisenberg uncertainty relation due to quantum gravitational effects, which could be within reach of current technology~\cite{Pikovski:2011zk}.
-A phenomenological exploration of this predicted effect from quadratic gravity seems to be an intriguing idea.
+A phenomenological exploration of this predicted effect from quadratic gravity seems to be an intriguing idea. {For other interesting predictions drawn from quadratic gravity which could be relevant for future gravitational-wave detections, see also Ref.~\cite{Chowdhury:2022ktf}.}